yegor256/blog/_posts/2014/sep/2014-09-16-getters-and-setters-are-evil.md

 and setters are simple data holders.

 This misconception is the consequence of a huge misunderstanding!
-Objects are not "simple data holders".
+Objects are not "simple data holders."
 Objects are **not** data structures with attached methods.
 This "data holder" concept came to object-oriented programming from procedural languages, especially C and COBOL.
 I'll say it again: an object is **not** a set of data elements